Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 18. Never cross rushing high water.
 You can get swept off and beat to death on rocks or drowned.
 Water is incredibly powerful and its forces should not be taken lightly.

 20. Keep watch on the time so you can get back to your car or campsite before nightfall.
 Having a headlamp in your pack is always a nice precaution.
-I’m partial to the Foxelli headlamp over at Amazon.
+I’m partial to the Petzl headlamp over at Backcountry.

 21. Bring your cell phone in case of an emergency and for GPS guidance in case you are lost or lose your trail map.